EbookFoundation/thoth-wiki/Home.md

 ## Metadata Formats

 Metadata formats are the formats in which the [[metadata]] of an [[object]] are stored.
 Metadata formats have been developed both as part of software packages or as consortial standards.
 Different stakeholders in the [[scholcomm pipeline]] use different metadata format for different purposes.
 Moreover, different stakeholders maintain different subsets of the metadata potentially contained in specific formats.
 Thoth aims for a holistic approach, being able to export as many formats in as many flavors as possible.
+Overall, it appears that a combination of the formats [[CSV]], [[ONIX 3.0]], [[MARCXML]], and [[KBART]] should cover all possible use cases.

 * [[BIBFRAME 2.0]]*
 * [[CreDiT]]*